Year 2 – General Information

 PE lessons will take place on a Monday and Tuesday morning.
 We are delighted that we will be supported by our Inspire Sports Coaches, for these sessions.
 Your child will need a white T –shirt, black shorts and plimsoles/trainers, which need to be kept in a named drawstring PE bag.
 Long hair needs to be tied back and earrings should be removed.

 We will continue to link our learning with the wonderful book George and the Dragon by Chris Wormell and begin to find out more about Castles.

 As Readers we will:-

-Use our ‘skim and scan’ Resilient Reader skills to read and discuss a variety of information texts.
+Use our ‘skim and scan’ Resilient Reader skills to read and discuss the story.

 Read unfamiliar words and discuss what these words mean.

-Answer a variety of question types to demonstrate our understanding.
+Answer a variety of question types about the story to demonstrate our understanding.

 Be Resilient Readers and remember that ‘the answers are in our hands’.

 Tap and clap key words linked to our theme.

 Use our Legends of Literacy and MC Grammar to help us with our Grammar knowledge.